zibojia/COCOCO/README.md

 \* is corresponding author.

+*This is the inference code for our paper CoCoCo.*

 ---------------------------------------
-This is the inference code for our paper CoCoCo

 ## Usage